A detailed statistical analysis of the mass profiles of galaxy clusters: Statistical analysis

-Finally we compare with a standard goodness--of--fit test: the minimum $\chi^2$ values for the models support our more detailed analysis: for a total of 53 degrees of freedom we get minimum $\chi^2$'s of 81 for the NFW, 93 for the D\&M, 82 for the Hernquist, and 190 for the Moore profile.
-Major contributions to these $\chi^2$ values come from the two clusters MKW3s with $\chi^2=14.2$ and A4059 with $\chi^2=13.2$ for the NFW model and similar or larger values for the other models.
+Finally we note that the minimum $\chi^2$ values for the models support the more detailed analysis: for 53 degrees of freedom we get minimum $\chi^2$'s of 84 for the NFW, 97 for the D\&M, 86 for the Hernquist, and 208 for the Moore profile.
+Major contributions to these $\chi^2$ values come from the two clusters MKW3s with $\chi^2=13.5$ and A4059 with $\chi^2=13.7$ for the NFW model and similar or larger values for the other models.
 The corresponding $p$-values imply that the D\&M $\chi^2$ is about 20 times less likely to have occurred by chance (if the D\&M model is correct) than the NFW model is (if the NFW model is correct).
 Compare this with the Bayesian odds that the NFW is $\sim40$ times more probable than the D\&M. Note that the actual best-fits are slightly smaller since we evaluate the $\chi^2$ on a grid instead of minimizing it with a dedicated search.
-The $\chi^2$ values show that, also in terms of goodness--o-f-fit, our sample is rather inhomogeneous.
-The rather poor total fit should not be judged too harshly since the halos in numerical simulations also show halo--to--halo scatter, which is not accounted for by the fitting profiles.
+The $\chi^2$ values also show that, in terms of goodness-of-fit, our sample is rather inhomogeneous.